AppLayerLabs/applayer-gitbook/getting-started/applayer-testnet/deploying-contracts.md

 }
 ```

-Compile this code in Remix IDE (with the EVM set to "Shanghai", like done in the previous step) and deploy the `RandomnessTest` contract.
+Compile this code in Remix IDE (**remember to set the EVM to "Shanghai"**, like in the previous step) and deploy the `RandomnessTest` contract.
 Once it is deployed call the `setRandom` function to initialize it, and then call the `getRandom` function to get a random number.

 **If you are using the interface in a view function, be aware that two different executions will always result in a different value (if called by RPC).** This is done on purpose, as the random value is only decided when the transaction is included in a block and it is generated in a cryptographically secure manner, making it impossible to predict the value.
 For the `RandomnessTest` contract specifically, due to how it is coded, if you want a new random number you must call `setRandom` again before calling `getRandom` the next time.

 See the following video as an example:

-{% file src=".gitbook/assets/applayer_step5.mp4" %}
+{% file src=".gitbook/assets/applayer_testnet_contract_step3.mp4" %}